MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

 _**Warning:** Treat your tokens like passwords and keep them secret.
 When working with the API, use tokens as environment variables instead of hardcoding them into your programs._

-Github will also scan to find accidentally committed secrets - [doc](https://help.github.com/en/github/administering-a-repository/about-secret-scanning).
+GitHub will also scan to find accidentally committed secrets - [doc](https://help.github.com/en/github/administering-a-repository/about-secret-scanning).

 ## How to use an access token in a workflow